Leonardovonflorenz/portfo/README.md

-if the information is matching and my company can probably be afected somebody in the company shuld recibe a message to act about it.
+if the information is matching and my company can probably be afected somebody in the company shuld recibe a message to take and action about it.

 003 Markeing Tweet collector